megnergit/TimeSeries_FluForecast_TS2/README.md

 ## 1. Introduction

- This is a notebook to practice the routine procedures commonly used in the time sequence analysis.
+ This is a notebook to practice the routine procedures commonly used in the time series analysis.
 This notebook is based on the Kaggle course [Time Series Analysis](https://www.kaggle.com/learn/ti\ me-series) offered by Ryan Holbrook.